dharmab/skyeye/README.md

 * Excellent documentation for developers, server administrators and players
 * Be easy for a beginner programmer to customize
 * Have useful test coverage, especially of controller logic
-* Support Windows x86-64, Linux x86-64 and Linux ARM
+* Support Windows x86-64, Linux x86-64 and Linux ARM.
+Experimental functionality on macOS with Apple Sillicon.
 * Allow multiple GCI bots to run on the same DCS and SRS instance with different callsigns and frequencies
 * Minimize maintenance burden.
 Ship a static binary with as many pinned dependencies as possible, so this software continues to function with reduced maintainer activity